 Answers in Genesis founder and president Ken Ham has written a Facebook post entitled, “A tale of two newspapers,” which describes the anti-Christian agenda that was apparent in an article in the Louisville Courier-Journal, as opposed to a Daily Mail (from the United Kingdom) article that presents the Ark Encounter project as a real news item.

 To keep up-to-date on articles from around the web, be sure to follow our Twitter account: www.twitter.com/ArkEncounter.

 Our weekly Facebook question comes from Charles B., who asked, “How did you estimate the type of village (buildings, homes, workplaces, environment) people lived in before the Flood?”

-According to Ark Encounter design director, Patrick Marsh, the village buildings are based upon what we find after the Flood.
+According to the AiG design director, Patrick Marsh, the village buildings are based upon what we find after the Flood.
 “Walled cities were prevalent after the Flood,” says Marsh.
 “What the buildings were made of depends on the region—whether they were made of stone or brick, but we have a good idea of what these ‘city-states’ might have looked like.”